-The nametype field has 13 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zone sub, and external.
+The ruletype field has 16 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-selfsub, ms-selfsub, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zonesub, and external.

-Exact-match semantics.
-This rule matches when the name name being updated is identical to the contents of the name field.

-subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
+name Exact-match semantics.
+This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
 This obviates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard. self This rule matches when the name being updated matches the contents of the identity field.
-The name field is ignored, but should be the same as the identity field or "."
-The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "." ms- subdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field. krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "."
+When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard.

+self This rule matches when the name of the record being updated matches the contents of the identity field.
+The name field is ignored.
+To avoid confusion, it is recommended that this field be set to the same value as the identity field or to "."
+The self rule type is most useful when allowing one key per name to update, where the key has the same name as the record to be updated.
+In this case, the identity field can be specified as (an asterisk). selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows records with the absolute name of 'machine.REALM' to be updated.
+The realm to be matched is specified in the identity field.
+The name field has no effect on this rule; it should be set to "." as a placeholder.
+For example, grant EXAMPLE.COM ms-self .
+A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records. ms- selfsub This is similar to ms-self except it also allows updates to any subdomain of the name specified in the Windows machine principal, not just to the name itself. ms- subdomain When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
+The realm to be matched is specified in the identity field.
+The name field specifies the subdomain that may be updated.
+If set to "." (or any other name at or above the zone apex), any name in the zone can be updated.
+For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com .
+A AAAA, any machine with a valid principal in the realm EXAMPLE.COM will be able to update address records at or below "hosts.example.com".
-krb5subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "."

-Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
-The name field should be set to "."

-tcp-self
+When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
+This is similar but not identical to ms-self due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name.

+krb5-self